 Lee and Truman Capote met as children when they lived next door to each other in Alabama.
 She modeled the neighborhood boy Dill in To Kill a Mockingbird on Capote, while he relied on her for research assistance in Kansas while writing In Cold Blood.
-In 1960, Lee wrote her own account related to the Clutter murders, which form the centerpiece of Capote's book; She profiled Alvin Dewey, the Kansas Bureau of Investigation agent who investigated the case, for the publication Grapevine.
-But her story was unbylined—perhaps to avoid stepping on her friend's intellectual turf.
+In 1960, Lee wrote her own account related to the Clutter murders, which form the centerpiece of Capote's book.
+She profiled Alvin Dewey, the Kansas Bureau of Investigation agent who investigated the case, for the publication Grapevine.
+But her story didn't have her byline on it—perhaps to avoid stepping on her friend's intellectual turf.

 5. Harper Lee wanted Spencer Tracy to play Atticus Finch.

 It’s hard to imagine anyone but Gregory Peck playing Atticus Finch in the 1962 film adaptation of To Kill a Mockingbird, but Lee herself preferred Spencer Tracy, whom she felt had the look of an all-American, upstanding citizen.
 She even wrote a note to Tracy encouraging him to take the part, but he responded that he was too busy.
 Peck snagged the lead role and went on to win an Oscar for his performance.

 6. Harper Lee published her second book when she was 89 years old.

 It was long thought that To Kill a Mockingbird would be Lee’s first and last novel.
 But in 2015, HarperCollins published Go Set a Watchman, a rediscovered manuscript of hers, as something of a sequel to Mockingbird.
 It was an instant and controversial bestseller that caused a sensation in the publishing industry, but it was actually a first draft of Mockingbird, which her editors had encouraged her to rework.